TaylorBurnham/Unifi-Protect-Extract/README.md

 * Running `rsync` on the CloudKey to ship UBV files onto my Synology NAS.
 * Running the `prepare.sh` utility to extract the timecodes from the UBV files for `remux`.
 * Running the `remux` utility to extract the files.
-* Combining the output files and then splitting them into more managable segments.
+* Combining the output files and then splitting them into more manageable segments.
 * Utilizing the Unifi Protect API to name the files based off the source of the footage.
 * Then finally storing the footage in a location that can be indexed and searched.